Earning Your Bachelor’s Degree in Psychology Online

 1 Scholarships & Grants

 Scholarships and grants are the most popular among financial aid options, mostly because they don’t have to be paid back.
 This free money for school can come from a variety of places, from federal and state government to schools to local organizations.
-To learn more about scholarships and grants, check out our scholarships guide.
+To get started finding scholarships and grants for your psychology degree, check out our scholarships and resources guide for psychology students.

 Scholarships and grants might not cover the total cost of tuition, fees, and any additional costs.
 Student loans are a good option to cover the shortfall.
 In many cases, student loans come along with low interest rates that don’t accrue as long as you’re in school, as well as delayed repayment for up to six months after graduation.
 To learn more about loan options, visit our student loan guide.